The magnitude and direction of collider bias for binary variables: Bias due to conditioning on a specific level of a collider or its child

 \subsection{Bias due to conditioning on a specific level of the child of the collider in the \Y~structure}

+In the Berkson examples discussed above, we referenced the effects of diabetes ($X$) and cholecystitis ($Y$) on sample selection without considering any intermediate variables.
+Suppose that the selection of the sample is a random draw from the hospitalized patients with equal probabilities regardless of the reasons for which the patients are hospitalized.
+Then we can think of $X$ and $Y$ as affecting the probability of hospitalization (denoted $C$), which in turns is the sole cause of sample selection (denoted $D$), and we have a \Y-structure.
+Note that for a \Y-structure, $D$ is not influenced by $X$ and $Y$ other than through $C$, and $D$ does not share common causes with $X$ and $Y$.

-The following theorem shows that, for the covariance or \textsc{rd} effect scale, \Y-bias conditioning on a level of $D$ is dependent on the marginal probabilities of $X$ and $Y$, and the conditional probabilities of $C$ and $D$; for the \textsc{or} effect scale, such bias is a function of the conditional probabilities of $C$ and $D$ only.
+The following theorem provides formulas for \Y-bias conditioning on a level of $D$.
+For the covariance or \textsc{rd} effect scale, such bias is dependent on the marginal probabilities of $X$ and $Y$, and the conditional probabilities of $C$ and $D$; for the \textsc{or} effect scale, such bias is a function of the conditional probabilities of $C$ and $D$ only.

 \begin{theorem}[$D$-specific \Y-bias theorem] \Y-bias conditioning on $D=d$, for $d\in\{0,1\}$, is given by the following expressions: